 Does the thought of drug and alcohol rehab fill you with anxiety?
 Maybe you have a real desire to quit using, but you’re afraid of the unknown.
 For people struggling with addiction, it’s natural to worry about what rehab will be like.
 Although change can be scary, it can also be extremely beneficial.
 This is especially true when you’re talking about making a positive change to a clean and sober life.
-Talk therapy is just one of the standard therapeutic services you can expect in rehab.
+Individual therapy for addiction is just one of the standard therapeutic services you can expect in rehab.
 What is it like, and how will it benefit you?

 What Is Talk Therapy?